count="${0}" count "0" prop:count="${0}" count 0

 });

-PLEASE NOTE: While HTML does not natively support uppercase characters in attributes, Thunderous supports
+PLEASE NOTE: While HTML does not natively support uppercase characters in attributes, Thunderous supports camelCase for properties.
+For example,(invalid icon)

 const MyElement = customElement<{ count: number }>(({ propSignals }) => {